Construction begins on the Vermilion Harbor east pier

 |0

-This work, Construction begins on the Vermilion Harbor east pier, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Construction begins on the Vermilion Harbor east pier, by Andrew Kornacki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT